 Quality of life indicators - economic security and physical safety

-Share of the population unable to face unexpected financial expenses, EU-27, 2008 and 2018
+Share of the population unable to face unexpected financial expenses, 2010 and 2019

 This article is part of a Eurostat online publication that focuses on Quality of life indicators, providing recent statistics for the European Union (EU).
 The publication presents a detailed analysis of various dimensions that can form the basis for a more in-depth analysis of the quality of life, complementing gross domestic product (GDP) which has traditionally been used to provide a general overview of economic and social developments.